 "Not as often as they pretend.
+Scoundrels.
 In Portugal they would never get away with such trickery."
 "They come from Portugal?"
-Jacob wondered if the serving woman spoke English.
+Jacob wondered if the serving woman understood English or if they cursed her only in Portuguese.
 "Well, the Angola part of Portugal," said D'Ortega.
-"The most extraordinary, beautiful land."
+"It is the most extraordinary, beautiful land."
 "Portugal?"
 "Angola.
 But, of course, Portugal is without peer."
 "We were there for four years," added Mrs. D'Ortega.

 "Portugal?"

 "Angola.
 But, mind you, our children were not born there."
-"Portugal?"

-"No, Maryland."

-"Ah, England."
+"Portugal, then"?

-As it turned out, D'Ortega was the son of a cattleman, in line for nothing.
-He'd gone to Angola to manage a ranch, but found promises of wealth more generously met further abroad.
-The kick up from one kind of herding to another was swift-on the surface anyway, thought Jacob.
+"No. Maryland."
+"Ah.
+England."
+As it turned out, D'Ortega was the third son of a cattleman, in line for nothing.
+He'd gone to Angola, Portugal's slave pool, to manage shipments to Brazil, but found promises of wealth quicker and more generously met further abroad.
+The kick up from one kind of herding to another was swift and immensely enriching.
+For a while, thought Jacob.
 D'Ortega did not seem to be making a go of his relatively new station, but he had no doubt he would prevail somehow, as this invitation to dinner was designed to prove.
+They had six children, two of whom were old enough to sit at table.